pozitronik/sinner/README.md

 This is the rework of the [s0md3v/roop](https://github.com/s0md3v/roop/) that I'm working on for entertainment and educational purposes.
 It doesn't aim to be popular; it's just a fork made the way I want it to be.
 The tasks that I aim to accomplish here are:

-- :white_check_mark: Rewriting the code using OOP
+- :white_check_mark: Rewriting the code using object-oriented programming (OOP).
-- :white_check_mark: Provide a clear and easy API to make processing modules
+- :white_check_mark: Providing a clear and user-friendly API for creating processing modules.
-- :white_check_mark: Support to different input and output data types, implemented over frame handlers
+- :white_check_mark: Supporting different input and output data types through frame handlers.
-- :white_check_mark: Adding strict typing and static analysis on top of it
+- :white_check_mark: Implementing strict typing and static analysis for improved code quality.
-- :white_check_mark: In-memory processing without temporary frames
+- :white_check_mark: Enabling in-memory processing without the need for temporary frames.
-- :white_check_mark: Ability to continue processing after a stop
+- :white_check_mark: Allowing the ability to resume processing after a stop.
-- :white_check_mark: Continuous processing chain
+- :white_check_mark: Establishing a continuous processing chain.
-- :soon: Providing code coverage with tests
+- :soon: Providing code coverage through comprehensive tests.
-- :white_square_button: Do better swapping on rotated faces
+- :white_square_button: Improving swapping on rotated faces.
-- :white_square_button: Do face selection
+- :white_square_button: Implementing face selection functionality.

 ## How do I install it?